 The Rotations Experience

-Fourth year clinical rotations are the pinnacle of optometry school that all students are anxious for.
-It’s a time of freedom, learning, and exposure to parts of optometry you may never see in the school clinic.
+Fourth year clinical rotations are the pinnacle of optometry school that all students are so anxious for.
+It’s a time of freedom, learning and exposure to parts of optometry you may never see in the school clinic.
 Or is it?

 My name is Lawrence Yu, and I just started my clinical rotations as a fourth year student at the Southern California College of Optometry at Marshall B. Ketchum University.
 Through this blog, I will chronicle and share my rotations experience throughout the year at my four different sites.
 Join me as I leave the safety of the school clinic and enter the real world of optometry.
 Learn with me as I see some crazy eye diseases.
 Suffer with me as I endure moving every 2.5 months.
 Follow me and prepare yourself for your last year of optometry school.

-SIR, YES, SIR: Day 12 of 79 at Naval Medical Center of San Diego
+First rotation site: Day 8 of 79 at Naval Medical Center of San Diego